Patrick Ellis (radio host): Career

 In 1979, Ellis was asked by program director Jesse Fax to host a gospel show.
 He started hosting "Sunday Morning Gospel", a four-hour gospel music show every Sunday morning.
 To learn more about gospel, he visited local religious record stores and bookstores, eavesdropping on customers talking about music.

 He provided what he called a "spiritual transfusion during the week" for churchgoers.
 During the show, Ellis also shared his own personal journey with faith and shared announcements from local nonprofits and churches.
 He also hosted fundraisers, including fundraisers to feed the hungry, domestic violence victims, and cancer patient care.

 In 1986, he became production director of WHUR-FM.
 By 1989, the radio show, now called "Gospel Spirit," averaged 64,000 listeners weekly and was regularly ranked as the most popular show at the station.
 That year, an anniversary party was held with BeBe and CeCe Winans and the Barrett Sisters performing and Jesse Jackson, Del.
 Walter Fauntroy and Marion Barry in attendance.

 In 1999, Ellis was honored with a proclamation for his work by Prince George's County, Maryland.

 In June 2020, Ellis finished building his at-home studio in Annapolis.
 He hosted his last shows of "Gospel Spirit" at his home studio before his death in July 2020.
 One of his favorite gospel songs was "Take Away" by Yolanda Adams and a revival piece by Luther Barnes.

 Personal life and death

 Ellis was married four times.
 He divorced his first three wives (Maxine Lindsey, Marcia Brown and Clara Patterson).
 He had a daughter with Maxine Lindsey, Susan Cooper, and a second daughter, Adina Ellis Cato, with Marcia Brown.
 In 1999, he married Angela Green and lived in Mitchellville, Maryland.

-In June 2020, Ellis was hospitalized with COVID-19 amid the COVID-19 pandemic in Maryland.
-He died from complications of the virus at an Annapolis hospital on July 16, 2020.
+In June 2020, Ellis was hospitalized for COVID-19 amidst the COVID-19 pandemic in Maryland.
+He died from complications of the virus at an Annapolis hospital on July 16, 2020, at the age of 77.